dlareau/puzzlehunt_server/docs/hunt_creation.rst

    template to get nice features like the header bar, common style sheets, Google analytics, and graceful degradation when the hunt becomes public.

-Starter example
+Starter Example
 ^^^^^^^^^^^^^^^

 While you may now technically have all of the information you need, that doesn't mean you know what to do with it.
 Below is a simple example based one of our first hunts to use this server.
-It will show the puzzles, display the answer for any solved puzzles, and demonstrates how to insert a break a hunt into two rounds.
+It will show the puzzles, display the answer for any solved puzzles, and demonstrates how to break a hunt into two rounds.

 .. code-block:: html